seanremenyi/dns/README.md

 From https://www.iana.org/domains/root/servers

 .com is known as a top level domain.
-It is the highest place in the DNS system (after the root) and “example” is actually a subdomain of “.com”
+It’s called this because it has the highest place in the DNS system (after the root) and “example” is actually a subdomain of “.com”.
+Top level domains come in many different types, such as generic (“.com”, “.net”,...), country-code  (“.ca”, “.au”, “.uk”,...), sponsored (“.gov”,..) among others.
+These top level domains are managed by specific organizations for example “.com” is managed by a company called VeriSign.

+With .com’s top level domain name server’s address, our DNS resolver queries it asking “Hey!
+Do you know the ip address of www.example.com?”
+Again we will get a No however the response will say “No, however checking my registry, I have found an example.com” and gives us their name server’s IP address.

+Finally our DNS resolver queries the example.com NameServer.
+“Hey!
+Do you know the IP address of www.example.com?”
+This time we get the reply “Yes!
+The IP address is 1.2.3.4”.
+Because this nameserver contains the record we refer to it as the authoritative nameserver for www.example.com.

+The DNS Resolver then passes the information back to the browser and the browser can finally communicate to www.example.com. and we can see the webpage.
+The whole process is illustrated below.

 ![](./walkTheTreeGif.png)